Coverage correlation: detecting singular dependencies between random variables: Empirical studies

 \subsection{Real data}

 We use the coverage correlation coefficient to study two biological datasets.
+We first consider the menstrual-cycle hormone dataset from \citet{stricker2006establishment}, which records the evolution of four key reproductive hormones, estradiol, progesterone, luteinising hormone (LH), and follicle-stimulating hormone (FSH), over the course of a menstrual cycle (see Figure~\ref{Fig:hormone_ts}).
+We study this dataset because the underlying biological relationships are well established.
+These hormones form a tightly regulated feedback system governing the menstrual cycle and are therefore known \emph{a priori} to exhibit substantial dependence, making it possible to evaluate the performance of different methods against the biological ground truth.
+We compute correlation statistics and associated p-values using Pearson, Spearman, Chatterjee, and coverage correlations.
+Among these methods, only coverage correlation detects statistically significant dependence at the 5\% level for every pair of hormones (see Figure~\ref{Fig:hormone}).

-We first look at a single-cell RNA sequencing dataset from \citet{suo2022mapping}.
-We use a subset of the data used in the paper, consisting of the gene expression levels of top $p=1000$ highly variable genes measured in $n=9369$ CD8\textsuperscript{+} T cells (the processed data is available in the \texttt{covercorr} R package).
+We then look at a single-cell RNA sequencing dataset from \citet{suo2022mapping}.
+We use a subset of the data used in the paper, consisting of the gene expression levels of top $p=1000$ highly variable genes measured in $n=9369$ CD8\textsuperscript{+} T cells (the processed data are available in the \texttt{covercorr} R package).
 We compute all $\binom{p}{2}$ pairwise correlations using Pearson's correlation, Spearman's correlation, Chatterjee's correlation and the coverage correlation and adjust the corresponding p-values via Bonferroni correction.
 We identified 54 gene pairs as significant by coverage correlation but not by any of the other methods.
 The two most significant pairs are plotted in Figure~\ref{Fig:CD8}.
 As can be seen, for both pairs, the scatter plots of pairwise gene expression levels exhibit a clear L-shaped relationship suggestive of an implicit functional dependence.

-We next look at the yeast gene expression data from \citet{spellman1998comprehensive} (available from R package~\texttt{minerva}).
-The dataset measures the expression level of $p=4381$ genes over $n=23$ time points.
-We compute all $\binom{p}{2}$ pairwise correlations using Pearson’s, Spearman’s, Chatterjee’s, and coverage correlation and adjust p-values via Bonferroni correction.
-There are 85 pairs of genes whose association are statistically significant at 0.05 level after Bonferroni correction using coverage correlation, but no other methods.
-The top four such pairs with the largest coverage correlation coefficients are shown in Figure~\ref{Fig:Yeast}.